 Softcover notebooks are compact journals that provide plenty of space to transcribe your creative, practical, or organizational needs.
 Whether you’re writing daily, keeping a travel journal, or simply doodling, softcover notebooks have a variety of features to make your writing experience a pleasurable one.
 Choose from several ruling styles, notebook sizes, and colors to find the one that strikes the right balance between personality and practicality.

-While there are standard paper and notebook sizes available on the market, softcover notebooks come in a variety of shapes and sizes.
+While there are standard paper and notebook sizes available, softcover notebooks come in a variety of shapes and sizes.
 Smaller ones in the A5 style measure around 5 by 8 inches.
 Medium-sized models are also popular, and at about 7.5 by 9.5 inches, they’re about the same size as a composition notebook.
 Some softcover notebooks are 8.5 by 11 inches, which is the same size as a standard sheet of paper.
 These larger notebooks are less popular and sometimes hard to find.

 Pencils: Graphite pencils generally perform well with the paper in softcover notebooks, though certain grades can smear more easily than others.
 Colored pencils also do well, especially on paper that reduces fluorescence so that colors pop in their most natural form.
 Not every softcover notebook has low fluorescence, so check for this added feature if you expect to do a lot of coloring.

 Pens: Ballpoint, rollerball, gel, and fountain pens all perform differently, so it’s no surprise that they also respond differently to various types of paper.
 Softcover notebook manufacturers generally take this into consideration and indicate the recommended ink types.
 While you can use any pen or ink, some types are more inclined to bleed or saturate the paper.